 While the above issue is not of critical nature and can only be witnessed occasionally, I really hope that Fuji can fix this issue via a firmware update very soon.

 If you are interested in the continuous autofocus (AF-C) capabilities of the X-E2, you should know that Fuji has changed a couple of things.
 First of all, the camera is no longer limited to the center of the frame for continuous autofocus.
-This means that you can pick any of the 49 focus points in the frame, and the camera will track subject in the selected AF point.
+This means that you can pick any of the 49 focus points in the frame, and the camera will track the subject in the selected AF point.
 While this certainly does work, I found the 9 phase-detection focus points in the center of the frame to be more accurate for subject tracking.
 Still, the Fuji X-E2 continuous to remain practically useless for serious action photography (like most other mirrorless cameras).
 Its subject tracking capabilities are very limited, and both speed and accuracy are much worse when compared to a modern DSLR.
 Hopefully, Fuji will continue to innovate in this department and make continuous autofocus much more useful than it is today.

 Manual focus is still the same as on the X-E1, which is pretty slow to rotate from one end to another.
 That’s because Fuji does not rely on a mechanical focus ring like on traditional lenses.
-When you rotate the focus ring, focus is adjusted electronically via the fly-by-wire system.
+When you rotate the focus ring, the focus is adjusted electronically via the fly-by-wire system.
 A focus scale is provided inside the viewfinder or on the rear LCD to indicate where you are at.
 It would be nice if Fuji added an option to speed up focus rotation by 2x, 3x, etc.

-Fuji also added magnification options for fine tuning focus, which is great.
+Fuji also added magnification options for fine-tuning focus, which is great.
 You simply press the rotary dial on the back of the X-E2 and the camera switches to zoom mode.
 There is one notable advantage on the X-E2 compared to the X-E1 – the X-E2 can switch to the magnified mode even in AF-S mode!
 So you don’t need to switch to manual focus just to be able to view the subject closer.
 In magnified mode, autofocus still works and you can see it much better.
 Unfortunately, as soon as you fire the shutter, the view goes back to normal.
-Hopefully, Fuji will either make this an option in the menu, or keep the magnified state even after the image is captured in future firmware updates.
+Hopefully, Fuji will either make this an option in the menu or keep the magnified state even after the image is captured in future firmware updates.

-The focus peaking feature seems to be the same as on the 2.0 firmware of the X-E1.
+The focus peaking feature seems to be the same as on the latest firmware of the X-E1.
 It is nice, but I personally like the way Sony implemented focus peaking better.
 Fuji’s focus peaking looks pixellated/less detailed in comparison and there is no option to change peaking colors.
 A welcome addition is the new digital split image focusing that we’ve seen on the X100S first.
-Basically, as explained here, Fuji uses phase detection pixels from the sensor for the split comparison, which is a pretty cool idea.
+Basically, as explained here, Fuji uses phase-detection pixels from the sensor for the split comparison, which is a pretty cool idea.
 I tested it both on the X100S and on the X-E2 and it works really well, especially in magnified mode (yes, you can magnify even in split image mode!).